schubergphilis/paleofuturistic_python/docs/walkthrough.md

 If that works or if you just want to skip to the real deal, then make an account at [PyPI](https://pypi.org/) and [configure uv](https://docs.astral.sh/uv/guides/publish/#publishing-your-package) to publish to it the proper way.

+## Bonus: tinkering within context

+My advice: run `uv add --dev ptpython`, then run `uv run ptpython` to bathe in luxury, and accept that you just pulled in couple of not strictly necessary dependencies.
+You could simply run `uv run python` and tinker away in your virtual env, but quality of life in ptpython's REPL is simply much better.

+Sadly, `uvx ptpython` doesn't work here.
+It makes sense, of course, because uv's whole point is env separation.
+Still, it would have been great in this particular case.
+Maybe, hopefully, I can update this part someday with an elegant hack to make it possible.

 ## The updated happy path workflow